bioinform/neusomatic/README.md

 conda install pysam=0.14.1 pybedtools=0.7.10 samtools=1.7 tabix=0.2.5 bedtools=2.27.1 biopython=1.68 -c bioconda
 ```
 g++ 5.4.0 can also be obained as `sudo apt-get install gcc-5 g++-5`.

+## NeuSomatic Docker Image

+The docker image with all the packages installed (CPU-only) can be found at [https://hub.docker.com/r/msahraeian/neusomatic/] https://hub.docker.com/r/msahraeian/neusomatic/

+To use GPU (in `train.py` and `call.py` steps), you should use conda environment to locally install requried packages as shown above.

+The dockerfile is also available at `docker/Dockerfile` for local build.

 ## Requird Inputs